Telehealth: Health care quality and barriers to adoption

 However, whether or not the standard of health care quality is increasing is debatable, with some literature refuting such claims.
 Research has reported that clinicians find the process difficult and complex to deal with.
 Furthermore, there are concerns around informed consent, legality issues as well as legislative issues.
 A recent study also highlighted that the swift and large-scale implementation of telehealth across the United Kingdom NHS Allied Health Professional (AHP) services might increase disparities in health care access for vulnerable populations with limited digital literacy.
 Although health care may become affordable with the help of technology, whether or not this care will be "good" is the issue.
 Many studies indicate high satisfaction with telemedicine among patients.
 Among the factors associated with a good trust in telemedicine, the use of known and user-friendly video services and confidence in the data protection policies were the two variables contributing most to trust in telemedicine.

+Public health practitioners also face broader challenges in scaling telehealth services, including limited digital skills among certain patient groups, variability in technology access, concerns around data privacy, and the difficulty of integrating remote-care workflows into existing health systems.

 Major problems with increasing adoption include technically challenged staff, resistance to change or habits and age of patient.
 Focused policy could eliminate several barriers.

 A review lists a number of potentially good practices and pitfalls, recommending the use of "virtual handshakes" for confirming identity, taking consent for conducting remote consultation over a conventional meeting, and professional standardized norms for protecting patient privacy and confidentiality.
 It also found that the COVID-19 pandemic substantially increased, voluntarily, the adoption of telephone or video consultation and suggests that telemedicine technology "is a key factor in delivery of health care in the future".